mattbrand/campconquer/README.md

 - [ ] player stats across all seasons in GET player endpoint

+- [ ] admin user who is not a player

 ## chores
 - [ ] `deploy.sh` script which does `git push heroku` and `heroku run rake db:migrate`